F1 Score for NER: A Metric To Evaluate Precision And Recall In Named Entity Recognition tasks

 • Recall = 0.3 (30%)

-Why F1 Score is Important for This Project?
+Why the F1 Score Is Critical for This Project

-In Named Entity Recognition (NER), the goal is to correctly identify entities like names, locations, and organizations while avoiding mistakes.
+In Named Entity Recognition (NER) tasks, the objective is to accurately detect entities such as names, locations, and organizations without producing excessive errors.

-If the model is too cautious, it will only label words when it is very confident, leading to high Precision but missing many correct entities (low Recall).
+• If the model is too conservative, it will label entities only when it is highly confident.
+This leads to high Precision but causes many correct entities to be missed, resulting in low Recall.

-If the model is too aggressive, it will mark many words as entities, catching more correct answers but also making more mistakes (high Recall but low Precision).
+• If the model is too aggressive, it will label many words as entities, increasing Recall but also generating more incorrect classifications, which lowers Precision.

-This is why this project is focused on calculating the F1 Score to properly evaluate how well the model performs on Named Entity Recognition tasks.
+For this reason, the project focuses on calculating and analyzing the F1 Score to accurately assess the model’s performance in Named Entity Recognition tasks.

 Libraries Used in the Project